Prevention and treatment of "winter tick" (Dermacentor albipictus)Robert P Acorn PAg.

 Ticks feeding on elk cause considerable irritation indicated by chewing, licking and rubbing.
 The initial signs of a tick problem will show in October and November when tick larvae begin feeding.
 This is characterized by a disturbed hair coat along the top of the shoulders, lower neck and back.
 Ticks feed again during the January through April period, once more causing irritation.
 Rubbing, scratching, and chewing results in hair loss on the lower neck and upper shoulders, and a scruffy, unthrifty appearance.

 As with other parasites, breaking the life cycle is the key to prevention.
 Winter tick problems can be controlled or minimized through pasture rotation and timely chemical treatment of infected elk.

-tick infested elk in them the previous April and May (when adult ticks
+- If possible, do not place elk on pastures in September and October (when tick larvae are infecting elk) that had tick infested elk in them the previous April and May (when adult ticks are infecting pasture).

 - When fencing new pasture that has been used by wild game, especially native pasture containing trees and brush, remove your elk from this pasture during September and October.